Cantabria

 Resumen

-According to CaixaBank Research estimates, Cantabria’s GDP will grow by 2.6% in 2025, slightly less than the Spanish economy (2.9%).
-Poor-performing industry and exports and the sluggishness of its main trading partners stand in stark contrast to buoyant consumption, tourism and construction.
+According to CaixaBank Research estimates, Cantabria’s GDP grew by 2.6% in 2025, slightly less than the Spanish economy as a whole (2.8%).
+Poor-performing industry and exports – given the greater relative importance of traditional sectors and the sluggishness of its trading partners – stand in stark contrast to buoyant consumption, tourism and construction.

 Content available in